caiiiycuk/js-dos/README.md

 js-dos file system is in memory file system.
 It means that every file that you exracted, or file that created by game (save file, config, etc.) will be lost on browser restart.
-How ever it's possible to create directory in file system that will be synced and stored inside [indexed db](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
+However it's possible to create directory in file system that will be synced and stored inside [indexed db](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
-This type of folder will store it's content across browser restart.
+This type of folder will store it's content across browser restarts.
 You can create as many folders as you want, all of them will be synced.

 But, usually only one folder per game needed.
 So, simplies way to store game progress is